janatrelakova/example-monolith/README.md

 Showcase of spring boot monolith project.

 ## Warning
-This project may contain imperfect code, and is not intended for production use.
+This project may contain imperfect code and is not intended for production use.
-The goal of this project is to create a simple but larger project to be analyzed for automatic decomposition of monolith to microservices.
+This project aims to create a simple but larger project to be analyzed for the automatic decomposition of monolith to microservices.
 That means that the actual correctness of functionality is less important than the overall structure and static or dynamic calls between components.